-This course focuses on instructional strategies and techniques.
-Traditional team sports and games of American culture will be taught as will those of other cultures and countries.
-Prerequisite: KIN202.
+This course focuses on the practice, instructional strategies and techniques for the teaching of team sports and games in an educational setting.
+Traditional team sports and games of American culture will be practiced and explored as will those of other cultures and countries.

-KIN410 Health Education credits: 3
+KIN410 Health Education